 Holding a particular team or an individual accountable for technical debt kills the foundation of Agile, which focuses on collaboration and cross-functional setup.

-So, the right answer to who is responsible for technical debt is — Everyone!
+So, the correct answer to who is responsible for technical debt is — Everyone!

 Every team and each individual is somehow responsible for incurring technical debts.